Open-Finance-Lab/HERD_Prototype_RCOS/README.md

 # Heterogenous Experts with Routing Decisions (HERD) Prototype - An RCOS Project
-HERD is an approach to multi model reasoning that utilizes multiple independent models fine tuned to be experts on different subjects.
+HERD is an approach to multi-model reasoning that utilizes multiple independent models fine-tuned to be experts on different subjects.
 The HERD interface will take a prompt like a traditional chat-based LLM and decompose it into its core topics, assign different experts to components of the prompt, and aggregate the expert answers into one coherent output.
 This repository is a prototype implementation of HERD carried out in collaboration with Rensselaer Center for Open Source (RCOS).

 ## Prototype Architecture
 The architecture of HERD will have tree main components: Router, Experts, and Aggregator.
 The architecture of HERD can be thought of as a simplified version of how the human brain approaches problem solving using LLMs.